xma711/notebook/linux/systemd/README.md

 examples
 --------------------

-a standalone service file in service/
+A standalone service file in service/

 a target file with its component service file in target/